Still got some questions? We've prepared some answers to our most frequently asked questions below.

 What does the Tour Leader do?

-Each hop-on hop-off tour group is accompanied by a Western or Local Tour Leader (or both!) to inform, enthral and entertain you with facts, stories and unbelievable insight into the local culture.
+Each group is accompanied by a Local Tour Leader to inform, enthral and entertain you with facts, stories and unbelievable insight into the local culture.
 They will also book your accommodation and recommend top notch things to do every step of the way.
 Our guides are consistently one of the most highly-rated features of our trips - just ask any traveller of ours!
 They will become a good friend and source of support to you.

 What will I eat whilst in Southeast Asia?